Uniform negative immersions and the coherence of one-relator groups: Uniform negative immersions and subgroups

 Likewise, the conclusions of Theorem \ref{thm: Other subgroup constraints} also hold for all complexes with uniform negative immersions.

-\begin{theorem} Let $X$ be a finite 2-complex with uniform negative immersions, and let $G=\pi_1(X)$. \begin{enumerate}[(i)] \item Every finitely generated non-cyclic freely indecomposable subgroup $H$ of $G$ is co-Hopfian, i.e.\ $H$ is not isomorphic to a proper subgroup of itself.
-In particular, $G$ itself is co-Hopfian. \item For any integer $r$, there are only finitely many conjugacy classes of non-cyclic, freely indecomposable subgroups $H$ of $G$ such that the abelianisation of $H$ has rational rank at most $r$. \item Every finitely generated subgroup $H$ of $G$ is large in the sense of Pride, i.e.\ there is a subgroup $H_0$ of finite index in $H$ that surjects a non-abelian free group. \end{enumerate} \end{theorem} \begin{proof} Let $H$ be a non-cyclic, finitely generated subgroup of $G$.
+\begin{theorem} Let $X$ be a finite 2-complex with uniform negative immersions, and let $G=\pi_1(X)$. \begin{enumerate}[(i)] \item Every finitely generated {one-ended} subgroup $H$ of $G$ is co-Hopfian, i.e.\ $H$ is not isomorphic to a proper subgroup of itself.
+In particular, $G$ itself is co-Hopfian. \item For any integer $r$, there are only finitely many conjugacy classes of {finitely generated one-ended} subgroups $H$ of $G$ such that the abelianisation of $H$ has rational rank at most $r$. \item Every finitely generated non-cyclic subgroup $H$ of $G$ is large in the sense of Pride, i.e.\ there is a subgroup $H_0$ of finite index in $H$ that surjects a non-abelian free group. \end{enumerate} \end{theorem} \begin{proof} Let $H$ be a non-cyclic, finitely generated subgroup of $G$.

 To prove item (i), assume that $H$ is freely indecomposable, so is realised up to conjugacy by an immersion $Y=Y_0\immerses X$, by Theorem \ref{thm: Realising subgroups by immersions}.
 Given any injective homomorphism $H\to H$, applying Theorem \ref{thm: Realising subgroups by immersions} inductively gives rise to a sequence of immersions of finite, connected, irreducible complexes